-Gym Shark is a site that sells workout clothes and accessories for men and women.
+Gym Shark is a beautiful Shopify store that sells workout clothes and accessories for men and women.
 They sell leggings, sports bras, hoodies, jackets, tank tops, and more.
-It’s easy to find what you’re shopping for with the simple navigation bar – and the basic black and white color scheme makes the product colors stand out, allowing the product to sell itself.
+It’s easy to find what you’re shopping for with the simple navigation bar – and the basic black and white color scheme makes the colors stand out, allowing the product to sell itself.

 The filter and sort feature is a crucial part of the customer experience for a retail brand.
 Sorting and filtering make it easier to narrow product offerings by your most important criteria.
 In a fast-paced world, most customers don’t have time to scroll through pages of options to get to what they want.

-CupShe is yet another fashion industry website, but rather than focusing on general clothing, they focus primarily on swimwear, dresses, and coverups.
+Cupshe is a niche fashion industry site, focusing primarily on swimwear, dresses, and coverups.

-The web design here is great – a vibrant home page with lots of color and product photos, highlighting a limited-time sale, clearance items up to 70% off, and more.
-They also call attention to the fact that they offer financing with Klarna and Afterpay and have a mobile app for placing orders – where you can get a discount just for placing an order in the app.
+The web design here is vibrant, with lots of color and product photos.
+They call out the fact that they offer financing through Klarna and Afterpay to drive sales.
+By highlighting their mobile app where you can get exclusive discounts, the brand encourages downloads.

-Omaze is a business based on charitable giving, though it is still a for-profit company.
+Omaze is a business based on charitable giving, though it is still for-profit.
 The platform gives you a chance to win a celebrity experience or a vehicle.
 When we took this screenshot, they were giving away a custom Bronco to help fund therapy for veterans.
 Now, they’ve moved on to giving away an electric audit to raise funds for rare pediatric cancer research.

-Omaze has a simple website with bold fonts, a black background, and a minimal layout – it’s an excellent example of what you can do with fewer than five pages: All prizes, winners, and about us are the primary bread and butter of the site.
+Omaze has a simple site with bold fonts, a black background, and a minimal layout – it’s an excellent example of what you can do with fewer than five pages: All prizes, winners, and about us are the primary bread and butter of the business.
 The color scheme is equally simplistic, with the only splash of color used to call your attention to buttons.

-Don’t let the site’s name fool you – it’s a solid example of a clothing website.
+Don’t let the site’s name fool you – it’s a solid example of an apparel website.
 Though it’s not necessarily for budget-conscious shoppers, the imagery does a great job of highlighting the products.
-The homepage advertises free shipping on orders over $50 and makes it easy to shop for new products, best sellers, and more.
+The homepage advertises free shipping on orders over $50 and makes it easy to find new products, best sellers, and more.
 The brand uses influencer marketing to connect with potential customers, as the homepage features its Instagram feed with plenty of user-generated content.
 Shoppers get a delightful and content-rich shopping experience thanks to beautiful product photography and modern design.

 Kith is an online store that does a great job of showing how well Shopify works for blogging.
 In addition to their product pages loaded with helpful content, there’s an extensive blog highlighting some of their most coveted limited-edition collector’s products.

-Kith earns $50 to $100 million in annual web sales with monthly traffic near 500K visits, according to PipeCandy.
+Kith earns over $152 million in annual web sales, according to GrowJo.

 12. Fan Gamer

-Fan Gamer is a website for gamers who want to show their love of the game to the world with clothing and accessories like books, collectibles, art, posters, etc. It has product collections for some classic games like Monster Hunter, Stardew Valley, and Metal Gear Solid.
+Fan Gamer targets gamers who want to show their love of the game to the world.
+The store offers clothes, accessories, books, collectibles, art, and posters.
+It has product collections for some classic games like Monster Hunter, Stardew Valley, and Metal Gear Solid.
 A popular game inspires each product to appeal to kids and adults who love to play.

 This fantastic online store stays true to its niche with its color choices.
 It’s easy to navigate and has a particular target audience.
 This is proof that niching down to a smaller audience isn’t always bad, though they offer a wide variety of products.